What Is ‘Release On Citation’?

 - Personal possessions and valuables are pledged to secure bail payment

-- Property will be released back to the owner if the defendant meets all court appearances and other conditions
+- The property will be released back to the owner if the defendant meets all court appearances and other conditions

 - Very similar to a bail bond